knative-extensions/async-component/README.md

 When Knative Serving creates a service, one of the artifacts created is a KIngress for the service.
 The yaml for the KIngress will contain an annotation which is read by the networking controller (net-istio, net-countour, etc.).
 The ingress controller in our asynchronous component looks for KIngresses with the `async.ingress.networking.knative.dev` annotation.
 The ingress controller will then create a KIngress for Istio (annotated with `istio.ingress.networking.knative.dev`), which will create the required istio components, such as a virtual service, to route asynchronous service calls appropriately.
 If the service was an always asynchronous service, then all requests are routed to the producer component.
 If it was a conditional asynchronous service, then only requests with the `Prefer: respond-async` header will be routed.
 The producer component writes the request information to the redis stream and returns a `202 Accepted` response to the user.
 The consumer component reads from that stream and synchronously makes the service call.

-## Install Knative Serving & Eventing to your Cluster
+## Install Knative Serving & Eventing to your cluster

 1. https://knative.dev/docs/install/any-kubernetes-cluster/